PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 Now we can create an SD card to contain the compiled boot image and root filesystem.
 Format an SD card with two partitions.

- * The first, a small FAT32 partition.
-This is just to hold the bootloader, kernel, and a bitstream, so around 30MB is plenty of space.
+ * The first, a small FAT32 partition called `BOOT`.
+This is just to hold the bootloader, kernel, and a bitstream, so 30MB is plenty of space.
- * The rest of the card as a Linux filesystem, ext4 is a good choice.
+ * The rest of the card as an ext4 partition called `Linux`.

-Ensure that the SD card paritions are mounted and that the `SDCARD_BOOT` and `SDCARD_ROOTFS` variables at the top of `make.sh` are correctly set.
+Ensure that the SD card partitions are mounted and that the `SDCARD_BOOT` and `SDCARD_ROOTFS` variables at the top of `make.sh` are correctly set.
 Now copy all the files to the SD card:

 	./make sdcard